Loyola University Maryland

 2. Graduate student contacts sponsoring professor/director and completes the department/program/division selection process.

-3. Graduate student, if selected, completes the Application for Graduate Assistantship Form and gives it to the sponsoring professor/director.
+3. Graduate student, if selected, completes the Application for Graduate Assistantship Form and gives it to the sponsoring professor/director to fill in the remainder of the form.

 Completing the process